Scottish Cross

 If anyone who is considering applying for the pilgrimage is unsure as to their suitability on health grounds they should check with their GP.
 It is also strongly recommended that all pilgrims take out insurance cover (for loss or damage to personal property & personal accident cover) for the walk.

 Be aware also that accommodation is not luxurious - this is not a holiday!
-They range from bunkhouses and Youth Hostels to village hall floors, so most accommodation will be communal.
+They range from bunkhouses and hostels to village hall floors, so most accommodation will be communal.

 What about liability?

-The cost of the pilgrimage includes transport back to Oban for around 12 noon on Easter Monday morning.
-At Oban there are good road, coach and rail links to Edinburgh and Glasgow.
+The cost of the pilgrimage includes the ferry back to Oban on Easter Monday, when we finish our pilgrimage.
+Oban has good road, coach and rail links to Edinburgh and Glasgow.

 Who is organising the pilgrimage?